epfl-ada/ada-2023-project-patterndetectives/README.md

 6. **In what ways does the inclusion of composers and directors in the collaborative network influence the overall success of a film, and are there notable differences in the impact of each role?**

-## Third chapter : Cluster characteristics and success predictions
+## Deciphering the Dynamics of Film Collaboration: Impact, Genre Influence, and Forecasting Success

 7. **How do factors such as creative differences, interpersonal relationships, and previous collaborative experiences impact the success of film projects within the identified networks?**\
 => This question has been done and answered